sassoftware/viya4-deployment/README.md

 ### Customize Deployment Overlays

 The Ansible playbook in viya4-deployment fully manages the kustomization.yaml file.
+For this to work, you need to set `DEPLOY: false` in Ansible vars.yaml before running the playbook.
 Users can make changes by adding custom overlays into subfolders under the `/site-config` folder.
 If this is the first time that you are running the playbook and plan to add customizations, create the following folder structure:
-**Note:** For this to work, you need to set `DEPLOY: false` in Ansible vars.yaml before running the playbook.

 ```bash
 <base_dir>            <- parent directory